North Sea Mine Barrage: Concept

 The United States was altogether more enthusiastic about the operation, as the loss of trans-Atlantic shipping was a major domestic concern and this plan allowed the United States to play an active part in tackling this, while playing to their industrial strength and with minimal risk of American casualties.
-Assistant Secretary of the Navy Franklin D. Roosevelt appealed directly to President Woodrow Wilson to overcome opposition to the project from Vice Admiral William Sims, who commanded all United States naval forces in Europe.
+Franklin D. Roosevelt, the Assistant Secretary of the Navy, appealed directly to President Woodrow Wilson to overcome opposition to the project from Vice Admiral William Sims, who commanded all United States naval forces in Europe.
 The U.S. Navy tendered an order for the Mk 6 mines in October 1917 with 80000000 ft of steel wire rope required to moor the mines to the seabed.
 Project spending of $40 million was shared among 140 manufacturing contractors and over 400 sub-contractors.
-All mine components other than wire rope, explosives, and detonating circuitry were manufactured by Detroit automobile firms.
-Eight civilian steamships were converted to minelayers; and another 24 mine-carrying freighters, sailing at a rate of two or three per week, were required to transport manufactured mine components to assembly depots in Scotland.
+All mine components other than wire rope, explosives and detonating circuitry were manufactured by Detroit automobile firms.
+Eight civilian steamships were converted to minelayers and another 24 mine-carrying freighters, sailing at a rate of two or three per week, were required to transport manufactured mine components to assembly depots in Scotland.